RecSys-lab/RAG-VisualRec/README.md

 # RAG-VisualRec

-This repository contains a resource of an open resource for vision and text-enhanced Retrieval-Augmented Generation (RAG) in the recommendation domain.
-RAG-VisualRec provides a new, reproducible test‑bed for multimodal RAG research.
+This repository contains a resource of an open resource for **vision and text-enhanced Retrieval-Augmented Generation (RAG)** in the recommendation domain. **RAG-VisualRec** provides a new, reproducible test‑bed for multimodal RAG research.
 It is designed as a transparent, modular, and extensible resource for rigorous multimodal recommendation research, with a primary goal of bridging the gap between theoretical advances (e.g., fusion techniques, textual data augmentation, multi-modal retrieval, augmented generation) and practical, reproducible workflows that any researcher can adapt or extend.

 ![RAG-VisualRec](./docs/RAG-VisualRec.png "RAG-VisualRec")

 ## 🧠 Architecture

-The pipeline contains below steps:
+The overall pipeline of **RAG-VisualRec** contains below steps:

 - Data preparation and Ingestion, starting with MovieLens (`latest-small` and `1M`) dataset
 - Multimodal embedding extraction (including textual, visual, and audio)